Milk Share

 - Organic fruits and greens,

-She eats no-spray alfalfa (pictured above) for its high protein and calcium content to support her milk production.
-No-spray oat hay grown by El Capitan FFA students supports her rumen health.
+She eats no or low-spray alfalfa (pictured above) for its high protein and calcium content to support her milk production.
+Occasionally she snacks on low-spray oat hay grown by FFA students at El Capitan HS

 We supplement her hay with tree forage from our organic property for a variety of micro-nutrients.
 She especially likes loquat, grape, mulberry, banyan, Morton Bay fig, persimmon, and bamboo leaves.
 In spring she’ll be able to graze a micro-pasture of grasses and clovers.

 Her milking time treat is alfalfa and fresh fruit and greens in season.
-Currently she’s getting fresh tree forage and pineapple guava and some pomegranates with aloe leaves for immune boost.
+Currently she’s getting fresh tree forage, pomegranates, pineapple guava and some aloe leaves for immune boost.

-After milking time, she gets one to two pounds of organic dairy ration which is primarily rolled whole grains, with a touch of molasses and minerals.
-We use this tiny amount of organic dairy feed as medium for mixing in her vitamin and probiotic supplements to ensure excellent health.
+After milking time and in the evening, she gets 3-6ish pounds of organic dairy ration which is primarily rolled whole grains, with a touch of molasses and minerals.
+We use this modest amount of organic dairy feed as medium for mixing in her vitamin and probiotic supplements to ensure excellent health and to make sure she gets the energy needed to support her milk production.
 This makes her a mostly grass-fed cow.

-For comparison purposes, while Ursula gets 2-4 pounds of organic dairy grains, most commercial cows her size get 15-25 pounds of grain each day during lactation.
+For comparison purposes, while Ursula gets 3-12 pounds of organic dairy grains, most commercial cows her size get 15-25 pounds of grain or more each day during lactation.

 We strive to feed her natural feeds to maintain her health and weight while enabling her to produce nutrient dense milk for her baby and us.
 Many dairy cows need supplemental grains because they cannot physically eat enough hay in a day to support the amount of milk they are producing.
 If Ursula needs more grain to maintain her weight (body conditioning) we will absolutely give that to her in order to maintain her optimum health.
+(When she first came to us she was under weight and we managed to get her weight up in just six weeks before she calved.)
 These small grain portions do not significantly impact the ratio of omega 3 and omega 6 fatty acids in her milk.

 -